ED summons: Cong accuses Centre of hatching 'cowardly conspiracy' against its leaders, vows to fight | Politics

 The case to probe alleged financial irregularities in the party-promoted Young Indian that owns the National Herald newspaper was registered recently.

-The National Herald is published by Associated Journals Limited (AJL) and owned by Young Indian Pvt Limited.
+The National Herald is published by AJL and owned by Young Indian Pvt Limited.

 The agency recently questioned senior Congress leaders Mallikarjun Kharge and Pawan Bansal as part of the investigation.
 The questioning of the Gandhis is part of ED's investigation to understand the shareholding pattern, financial transactions and role of the promoters of Young Indian and AJL.